vincewoo/jpl-vacation-forecast/README.md

   - Smart exclusion of weekends, holidays, and RDOs
   - Apply Personal Day to reduce vacation hours

+- **AI-Powered Vacation Recommendations**:
+  - **Smart vacation finder** that identifies optimal opportunities to maximize time off
+  - **Composite scoring system** balances efficiency, trip length, and strategic positioning
+  - **Bracketed vacation detection** finds dates that start/end on free days with workdays outside
+  - **Visual score breakdown** shows how each recommendation is rated
+  - **Filter by trip length** (short ≤7 days, long >7 days) or view all
+  - **Year selector** to plan for current year or future years
+  - **One-click booking** - add recommendations directly to your calendar
+  - **Top 15 ranked opportunities** per year, sorted by composite score

 - **Balance Tracking**:
   - Week-by-week balance forecast
   - Annual summaries with totals